-The St Kilda East: Murchison Street & Wavenhoe Avenue Precinct includes all houses along both sides of Murchison Street (2-24 and 1-29) and Wavenhoe Avenue (1-21 & 2-12), the parts of Alma Road between Hotham Street and Lansdowne Road (160-88 and 157-211), and 57-77 Alexandra Street, 30-44 Hotham Street and 18A-28 Lansdowne Road.
+The St Kilda East: Murchison Street & Wavenhoe Avenue precinct includes all houses and flats along both sides of Murchison Street (2-24 and 1-29) and Wavenhoe Avenue (1-21 and 2-12), the parts of Alma Road between Hotham Street and Lansdowne Road (160-88 and 157-211), and 57-77 Alexandra Street, 30-44 Hotham Street and 18A-28 Lansdowne Road.
 In the nineteenth century this area contained a small number of large mansions set within spacious grounds, two of which survive today: the former 'Yanakie' (later 'Wavenhoe') at 161 Alma Road and 'Holmwood' (later 'Fairholm') at 61 Alexandra Street.
 Otherwise, the area remained largely undeveloped until the Edwardian period, when a few scattered houses were built, but more intensive development did not occur until the land was subdivided for speculative housing in 1919 and from 1923 to 1927.
 The estate developed quickly during the 1920s and '30s, and was entirely filled out by the Second World War.
-Consequently, most of these houses are modest bungalow-style dwellings erected during the 1920s, supplemented by a few surviving Edwardian houses, some detached houses and blocks of flats erected in the late 1930s/early 1940s in the Old English, Mediterranean Revival, Georgian Revival and Moderne styles, plus only four post-war buildings.
-How is it significant?
+Consequently, most of these houses are modest bungalow-style dwellings erected during the 1920s, supplemented by a few surviving Edwardian houses, some detached houses and blocks of flats erected in the mid to late 1930s or early 1940s in the Old English, Mediterranean Revival, Georgian Revival and Moderne styles.
+The Significant places within the precinct are: